 Further down the Nicoya Peninsula is the sleepy town of Santa Teresa.
 Much more laid back then Tamarindo but has a great bohemian vibe that’s perfect for surf, yoga, and watching sunsets on the beach.

 The main beach in Santa Teresa goes on for miles and is full of gorgeous white sand to relax on, soak up and the sun, and watch the surfers.
 The beach goes on for some miles, so a sunset horseback riding exertion is a great activity to explore this area.

 Favorite Activity: Horseback Riding at sunset on the beach

 Suggested Hostel: Casa Zen Hostel & Yoga Center – This laid-back boutique hostel is perfect for yogis to come and practice.
 Just a short walk from the beach, it’s also a great place to stay if you want to surf.

 Suggested Hotel: Casa Marbella is set higher up in the mountains, and offers an outdoor pool that overlooks the surrounding beauty.
 Along with clean rooms and friendly service, this is a great place to stay in Santa Teresa.

 Jaco is another surfing town on the Pacific coast.
 During the day you can find surf lessons and schools readily available in town.
 At night, it becomes a haven of beach parties and night clubs.
-Jaco wasn’t my favorite town in Costa Rica, but many people love it.
-If you like to surf and party, it’s a good place to be.
+There are also a number of casinos here which attracts a certain kind of crowd.

 At the park, you can find a wide variety of flora, fauna, and wildlife.
 Guided wildlife tours run from the park’s entrance where you will have the opportunity to see the diverse wildlife of Costa Rica including the most famous animal, the sloth.
 At the end of the tour the guide will leave you at a gorgeous beach with turquoise water where you can swim or relax.